Home

 A little bit about me……

 I was born in Detroit into a family of twelve (I’m number ten).
 After high school, I attended the University of Michigan and Lake Superior State University where I graduated with a degree in Finance and Economics.
-While there, I met my wife, Deb, and we have been married for thirty-six years and have two adult daughters, Nikki and Alex.
+While there, I met my wife, Debra.
+We have been married for forty years and have two adult daughters, Nikki and Alex.
+I am a Chartered Financial Analyst (CFA) and have owned and operated Schweitzer Capital Group, LLC since 1996.

 It’s all about the facts